florianmai/emb2emb/README.md

-# emb2emb
+# Emb2Emb
-Implementation of the paper 'Plug and Play Autoencoders for Conditional Text Generation'
+Implementation of the paper 'Plug and Play Autoencoders for Conditional Text Generation' **coming soon**!